Stink Bug Invasion Newsletter

 Outdoors, the prevention is to have an organic program and encourage birds, lizards, frogs, toads, beneficial insects and lots of good microbes.
 Trichogramma wasps should be released anyway for the control of various caterpillars, and they just might help with control of this pest.

 Outdoors the cure is to spray the killing organic pest control products.
-The options include orange oil-based products, neem products, Eco-EXEMPT and EcoSMART products.
-Garrett Juice Plus with Bio Wash added is a great foliar feed that works as an effective repellent for various pests.
+The options include orange oil-based products, neem products, Eco-EXEMPT products, PureGro Bug Stop and Garrett Juice with 2 oz. of orange oil added is a great foliar feed that works as an effective control for various pests.

 General Stink Bug Information (click on links)